Research review

 Citations

-1. NCCIH — Music And Health: What You Need To KnowSummary from the NCCIH that listening to or making music activates brain systems involved in thinking, sensation, movement, and emotion, while many open questions remain.
+2. NCCIH — Music and health: what you need to knowOverview noting that music and sound activities engage brain systems involved in thinking, sensation, movement, and emotion, while many questions remain open.

 Listening next